The Scarlet Pimpernel (musical): Act 1

-The play opens at La Comédie Française, an elegant theatre where Marguerite St. Just is performing in her final show ("Storybook").
+The play opens at La Comédie Française, a theatre where Marguerite St. Just is performing in her final show ("Storybook").
 As she announces to the crowd her marriage to wealthy English aristocrat Sir Percy Blakeney.
 Citizen Chauvelin, a fanatical agent of the French republican revolutionaries, closes the theatre before the performance is finished.
 Percy, Marguerite, and her brother, Armand, leave for England, and Chauvelin oversees the execution of the Marquis de St.-Cyr by guillotine in the miserable streets of Paris ("Madame Guillotine").

 Percy and Marguerite wed in England ("Believe").
 However, on the night of their wedding, Percy learns that his wife betrayed the Marquis de St.-Cyr, his friend, to the revolutionary government ("Wedding Dance").
 Heartbroken, Percy is torn between his love for Marguerite and the knowledge of what she has done ("Prayer").
 The Blakeneys' marriage grows cold.

 Percy determines to make amends for his friend's death by saving other innocents from the guillotine.
 He takes on the identity of the Scarlet Pimpernel and convinces some of his friends (subsequently called "bounders") to join him in his daring rescue attempts; Armand, Marguerite's brother, insists on being included ("Into the Fire").
 The band pretend to be inane fops, effectively throwing off any suspicions about the identity of the League of the Scarlet Pimpernel.
-Under Percy's strict orders, Marguerite is told nothing of this.
+Under Percy's strict orders, Marguerite is told nothing.

 Over the next five weeks, the League rescues many potential victims of the guillotine in Paris ("The Rescue").
 The furious Robespierre orders Chauvelin to discover the identity of the Scarlet Pimpernel with the help of a Belgian spy named Grappin (Percy in disguise).
 Frustrated, Chauvelin vows to succeed ("Falcon in the Dive").

 Back in England, Marie, Marguerite's old costume designer and best friend, has come to the Blakeney estate and is painting Percy's portrait.
 The Blakeneys' maids gossip about the Scarlet Pimpernel with Percy, who continues his foppish act ("Scarlet Pimpernel Transition").
 Marguerite cannot understand how Percy is so drastically different from the man whom she married ("When I Look At You").